spacetelescope/jwst/docs/jwst/assign_wcs/main.rst

 the slope results for each integration in the exposure, or the single slope image that is the result of averaging over all integrations.

-jwst.assign_wcsis based on gwcs and uses the modeling, units and coordinates subpackages in astropy.
+jwst.assign_wcs is based on gwcs and uses the modeling, units and coordinates subpackages in astropy.

 Software dependencies: